-Non-real-time AudioSuite plug-ins are not used during playback, but are instead used to process audio files on disk, creating new, rewritten audio files with the effect permanently applied.
+AudioSuite plug-ins are used to process and modify audio files on disk, rather than nondestructively in real time.
+Depending on how you configure a non-real-time AudioSuite plugin, it will either create an entirely new audio file, or alter the original source audio file.
 Audio-Suite plug-ins can be used on all Pro Tools systems.